google/tcmalloc/docs/stats.md

 *   The size of each region in MiB - this is currently 1GiB.
 *   The total number of regions in the region cache, in the example above there are no regions in the cache.
-*   The number of backed hugepages in the cache out of the total number of hugepages in the region cache.
+*   The number of backed hugepages in the cache, backed and free, the low water mark of free backed pages, out of the total number of hugepages in the region cache.
 *   The number of free TCMalloc pages in the regions, and as a ratio of the number of backed pages.